 Back in the treatment area is sometimes even worse when you aren’t in your room.
 The lights are truly like daggers and there are machines, sometimes you hear sirens, and the phone is loudly ringing.
 So much noise!
 You want to at least be in a room.

 So as the nurse looked at her chart she looked at me again.
 She said, “Oh honey, migraine.
 I am going to put you somewhere else.”
 I felt bad for the others, but honestly was relieved.
 I didn’t know if I should offer the space to someone else.
 The people going back were not seriously injured so I agreed to go.

-Well, where I ended up was an old room they previously used to take x-rays in.
+Well, where I ended up was an old room they previously used to take X-rays in.
 It had a gurney in it and no regular hospital bed.
-This was only two days after I was dischared from a lengthier stay which I will be sharing more of soon.
-So in addition to all the migraine symptoms I was feeling some anxiety.
+This was only two days after I was discharged from a lengthier stay which I will be sharing more of soon.
+So in addition to all the migraine symptoms, I was feeling some anxiety.

 However, I had to be thankful I had a room.
 It was supposed to be quieter due to its construction so that was a blessing even if my conditions were not comfortable.
 I was so dehydrated it took them hours before I got an IV and treatment.
 They had to bring in an ultrasound machine to find my veins.
 Perhaps this is why I was taken to that room.

 That room was not stocked with any supplies and was not like a regular room.
 It was actually next to the break room and was confused for another type of room.
 At one point the police came in looking for someone.
 I am not sure what they were looking for, but I’m pretty sure I was not it.

 A few more hours and I was able to go home after treatment with more meds.
 Looking back I had no choice but to go there.
 Sometimes, you must do what your body asks for and listen to what it is telling you.